How to file your income taxes

 • Pregnancy allowance (เงินช่วยเหลือการตั้งครรภ์): Expectant mothers can deduct ฿60,000 for each pregnancy.

-• Life insurance premiums (เบี้ยประกันชีวิต): These are deductible up to ฿100,000 if the policy is with a Thai insurer and lasts for at least 10 years.
+• Life insurance premiums (เบี้ยประกันชีวิต): These are deductible up to ฿100,000 if the policy is with a Thai insurer and has a term of at least 10 years.
 Life insurance premiums are deductible up to 15% of income (maximum ฿200,000).

 Work-related